AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 4. Apply the configuration to enable automatic device registration in Azure AD.

-### 1.5 – Configure Group Policy for Automatic Hybrid Join
+### K. Configure Group Policy for Automatic Hybrid Join

 1. Open the **Group Policy Management Console** (`gpmc.msc`).
 2. Create a new **GPO** Auto Device Registration  and link it to the **Devices** Organizational Unit (OU).